jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 Many machine learning algorithms have *hyperparameters* which can be tuned to improve the performance of the resulting estimator.
-A [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) is one way of optimizing these parameters, and works by doing a parameter sweep across a cartesian product of a subset of these parameters (the "grid"), and then choosing the best resulting estimator.
+A [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) is one way of optimizing these parameters &mdash; it works by doing a parameter sweep across a cartesian product of a subset of these parameters (the "grid"), and then choosing the best resulting estimator.
 Since this is fitting many independent estimators across the same set of data, it can be fairly easily parallelized.